 Trauma Therapy

-Trauma is any experience that emotionally overwhelms you and makes you feel unsafe.
-Sometimes trauma is a single event, such as a natural disaster or being assaulted.
-Other times, trauma happens over a longer period of time, such as abuse in childhood or domestic violence.
-The majority of people experience at least one traumatic event in their lives.
-Trauma can disturb your emotions, sense of self, and body.
+Trauma is any experience that emotionally overwhelms you and makes you feel psychologically and/or physically unsafe.
+Sometimes trauma is a single event, such as a natural disaster or an experience of assault.
+Other times, trauma occurs over a longer period of time, such as abuse in childhood or domestic violence.
+Trauma often goes unacknowledged and unspoken but it’s actually incredibly common.
+According to the Centers for Disease Control, 61% of adults report at least one trauma in their lifetimes.

 The Impact of Trauma

 If you have experienced trauma, it may impact how you deal with stress, conflict, and relationships.
-In addition, trauma tends to increase your chances of developing mental health conditions such has depression, anxiety, and post-traumatic stress (PTSD).
-Even if a trauma survivor does not meet full criteria for a mental disorder, they may have trouble in work, relationships, and self-esteem because their traumatic experience(s) have made it hard to trust others or deal with rejection and uncertainty.
-Many trauma survivors struggle to have a stable sense of self-worth because these experiences, especially when they’re earlier in life, can lead to a scarcity mindset and a constant sense that something bad is bound to happen.
+In addition, trauma tends to increase your chance of developing mental health conditions such has depression, anxiety, and post-traumatic stress (PTSD).
+Even when a trauma survivor does not meet full criteria for a mental disorder, they may have trouble in work, relationships, and self-esteem because their traumatic experience(s) have made it hard to trust others or deal with rejection and uncertainty.
+Many trauma survivors struggle to have a stable sense of self-worth because their experiences can lead to a constant sense that something bad is bound to happen.

 Why It’s Difficult to Get Help for Trauma